ingoweiss/manyworlds/README.md

 ### Flattening Modes

-By default, the library creates one scenario per node in the scenario tree, resulting in Gherkin with one set of 'When' actions followed by one set of 'Then' assertions which is generally considered best practice.
+By default, MW creates one scenario per node in the scenario tree, resulting in Gherkin with one set of 'When' actions followed by one set of 'Then' assertions which is generally considered best practice.
 This is the 'strict' mode.

-The library also supports a 'relaxed' mode that creates one scenrio per _leaf node_ in the scenario tree, resulting in Gherkin that may have multipe consecutive 'When/Then' pairs in one scenario which is widely considered an anti-pattern.
+MW also supports a 'relaxed' mode that creates one scenrio per _leaf node_ in the scenario tree, resulting in Gherkin that may have multipe consecutive 'When/Then' pairs in one scenario which is widely considered an anti-pattern.
 However, it does reduce repetition and is therefore shorter:

     mw.ScenarioTree('tree.feature').flatten('flat.feature', mode='relaxed')